kubearchive/kubearchive/README.md

 `apiVersion` of the resource.

 ### kubearchive-sink
 An ApiServerSource requires a sink that it can send cloud events to.
-Right now, kubearchive-sink is `https://github.com/knative-sample/event-display/` which is a simple sink written in go that prints all cloud events it receives to `stdout`.
-You can view cloud events it receives with the following
+The image can be hardcoded or ko can be used to dynamically build and deploy the containers with the appropriate image.

+The kubearchive-sink logs are viewable with this command
 command:
 ```bash
 kubectl logs --namespace=kubearchive -l app=kubearchive-sink --tail=1000
 ```
-**`event-display` is just a placeholder.
-It needs to be replaced with a sink that is written for kubearchive.**

 ### Create an event
 Run a pod to create an event and remove it to create another one: